Civlac/SRWLED-Wiki/Persistent-Variables-and-WLED.md

 ## Enter WLED . . .

 Although you CAN use the static keyword in a WLED animation to define a persistent variable, that variable will have the same value for ALL of the segments, and may not result in the desired properties.
-You will need to define a persistent variable unique to each SEGMENT.
+As a result, you may need to define a persistent variable unique to each SEGMENT.

 WLED has a SEGMENT runtime structure that supports persistency.
-The only problem is that it has a limited number of pre-defined variables for generic use by animations in FX.cpp.
+The only problem is that it has a limited number of pre-defined variables for generic use by animations (in FX.cpp).
 The readily available variables (as defined in FX.h) are:

 ```
 uint16_t SEGENV.aux0;               // Available for your routine.